-Convalescent or nursing home; hospital One (1) per three (3) beds 10.
+9. Convalescent or nursing home; hospital One (1) per three (3) beds 10.
 Bowling alley Three (3) per lane 11.
 Business offices and banks One (1) per two hundred and fifty (250) square feet of gross leasable area.
 (Effective 4/1/06) 12.
 Retail and personal service stores One (1) per two hundred and fifty (250) square feet of gross leasable area.
 (Effective 4/1/06) 13.
 Gasoline service station Minimum of five (5) spaces 14.
 School Twenty (20) plus one (1) per staff member.
-For 11th and 12th grades or above, an additional one (1) per four (4) pupils.
+For 11th and 12 th grades or above, an additional one (1) per four (4) pupils.
 15. Restaurants One (1) per three (3) seats.
 16. Physician's or dentist's office, clinics One (1) per doctor one (1) per employee and two (2) per examining room 17.
 Industrial uses including wholesale and storage Two (2) per each three (3) employees employed or intended to be employed on the largest shift when the capacity of building is in full use.
-18. A drive-in window shall have at least five (5) waiting for cars leaving said window.
-Waiting spaces shall not block other circulatory aisles or obstruct entrance or ex xit visibility and shall not cross pedestrian ways.
-19. An attendant-operated car wash shall have at least ten (10) waiting positions on the property for each bay

-20. For uses not mentioned above, the minimum number of parking spaces shall be determined by the entrance and at least two (2) waiting positions for cars leaving a bay.
+18. A drive-in window shall have at least five (5) waitin ng positions between the street line and said window for cars approaching and at least one (1) waiting position on for cars leaving said window.
+Waiting spaces shall not block other circulatory aisles or obstruct entrance of r exit visibility and shall not cross pedestrian ways.
+19. An attendant-operated car wash shall have at least to entrance and at least two (2) waiting positions for ca ars leaving a bay.
+20. For uses not mentioned above, the minimum number er of parking spaces shall be determined by the Commission.